nayanika237/commerce-operations.en/help/tools/quality-patches-tool/       apply-a-patch.md

 ### For Adobe Commerce on-premises

-1. To apply a single patch:
+1. Apply a single patch:

     1. Run the following command where ACSD-XXXX is the patch ID.